zaza0209/GEERL/rebuttal_ac.md

 Dear AC,

 Many thanks for handling our paper.
-For your convenience, we would like to provide a concise summary of our detailed responses prepared during the rebuttal to the feedback from all three reviewers:
+To assist you in decision making, we provide a concise summary of our detailed responses prepared during the rebuttal to the feedback from all three reviewers:

 ---